CybernetiX-S3C/Truth/README.md

-# About BillCipher 2.3
+# About Truth 4.2
-Information Gathering tool for a Website or IP address, use some ideas from <a href="http://bit.ly/2KU7BMF" target="_blank"><span style="color: blue">Devploit</span></a>.
+Information Gathering tool for a Website or IP address.
+I have used pieces from my<a href="Snapcraft.io/infosploit" target="_blank"><span style="color: blue">Infosploit</span></a> and my latest E-ntel.
-BillCipher can work in any operating system if they have and support Python 2, Python 3, and Ruby.
+Truth can work in any operating system if they have and support Python 2, Python 3, and Ruby.

 # Features
  * DNS Lookup